 Equation~\eqref{eq:pop-likelihood-mc} additionally depends on $N_\mathrm{exp}(\Lambda)$, the expected number of detections over our observation time $T_\mathrm{obs}$ given the population $\Lambda$.
 We evaluate $N_\mathrm{exp}(\Lambda)$ using a set of successfully recovered signals injected into LIGO and Virgo data~\cite{O3b-pop,injections}.
 If $p_\mathrm{inj}(\lambda)$ is the reference probability distribution from which these injections were drawn, then \cite{Farr2019}

 where $N_\mathrm{inj}$ is the total number of injections performed, detected or otherwise, and $T_\mathrm{obs}$ is our total search time.
-The detector frame rate $R_d(\lambda_{\mathrm{inj},i};\Lambda)$ at the location of each injection can once again be related to the underlying volumetric rate using Eq.~\eqref{eq:rate-relation}.
+The detector-frame rate $R_d(\lambda_{\mathrm{inj},i};\Lambda)$ at the location of each injection can, once again, be related to the underlying volumetric rate using Eq.~\eqref{eq:rate-relation}.

 The critical ingredients underlying Eqs.~\eqref{eq:pop-likelihood-mc} and \eqref{eq:Nexp-mc} are the differential rates $\mathcal{R}(\lambda_{I,j};z,\Lambda)$ and $\mathcal{R}(\lambda_{\mathrm{inj},i};z,\Lambda)$ at the locations of every posterior sample and every found injection.
-In the usual strongly-parametrized approach, we obtain these quantities by assuming some functional form for $\mathcal{R}(\lambda;z,\Lambda)$.
+In the usual strongly parametrized approach, we obtain these quantities by assuming some functional form for $\mathcal{R}(\lambda;z,\Lambda)$.
 Here, our goal is to not assume a particular functional form for the differential rate, but to \textit{directly infer} the merger rate at every posterior sample and every found injection using our autoregressive prior.
 In adopting this approach, we have rid ourselves of (nearly) all ordinary hyperparameters.
 Instead, the \textit{merger rates at every posterior sample and every injection} are themselves the parameters that we directly infer from the data.
-This is a rather large-dimensional parameter space.
+This results in a rather large-dimensional parameter space.
 If we have $N_\mathrm{obs}$ events (each with $N_\mathrm{samp}$ posterior samples) and $N_\mathrm{inj}$ injections, we are directly inferring the binary merger rate at $N_\mathrm{obs}N_\mathrm{samp} + N_\mathrm{inj}$ discrete locations.
 The form of Eq.~\eqref{eq:mass-ar1}, however, imposes an almost equally large number of constraints, ensuring that the inference problem remains tractable.